dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 your position as a gatekeeper to success.
-Everyone will quickly forget everything you did to them and your enemies because you're the primary power broker: you can empower anyone you want *and fulfill the dreams of any up-and-coming jamskater.
+Everyone will quickly forget everything you did to them and your enemies because you're the primary power broker: you can empower anyone you want *and fulfill the dreams of any up-and-coming jamskater*.
 One little gotcha about power: IF YOU USE IT, DON'T LOSE IT.

 > Sorry, Mike, I still don't believe you were actually that stupid.